Basic Cataloging in Alma

 - Process type – Enter information if desired.

 c.
 Location Information.
-Location information is pulled from the holding record.
+Location information is pulled from the holdings record.

 - Permanent location: This information is pulled directly from the holding record.